Insurrection: An American Future - A work of speculative fiction by Jason Tester

 Point of no return

 The largest protest in San Francisco since the Vietnam War erupted yesterday as an estimated 150,000 marched against President Trump’s invocation of the Insurrection Act targeting the city.
 They were met by hundreds of troops, many arriving only hours earlier, who used tear gas and rubber bullets to disperse the crowd, injuring at least 241 people.
-A new citywide curfew appears to mark the beginning of an military presence.
+A new citywide curfew appears to mark the beginning of a military presence.

 “Watch—tomorrow they’ll say it was actually a scene of ‘escalating uncertainty.’
 But anyone who was there saw ordinary people peacefully defending American values.
 When the clashes started, I stopped wondering if this was real and suddenly realized everything was about to change.”